cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 [![Automated Check](https://img.shields.io/badge/Automated_Check-5E9732)](#key-terminology)

 <!--Policy: MS.TEAMS.5.1v2; Criticality: SHOULD -->
 - _Rationale:_ Allowing Teams integration with all Microsoft apps can expose the agency to potential vulnerabilities present in those apps.
-By only allowing specific apps and blocking all others, the agency will better manage its app integration and potential exposure points.
+By only allowing specific apps and blocking all others, the agency can better manage app integration and potential exposure points.
 - _Last modified:_ August 2025
 - _Note:_ This policy applies to the Global (Org-wide default) policy, all custom policies, and the org-wide app settings.
 Custom policies MAY be created to allow more flexibility for specific users.
 - _NIST SP 800-53 Rev. 5 FedRAMP High Baseline Mapping:_ CM-11